hniazi141356-RCNNG/RCNNG/README.md

 are located in the `conceptual_figures/` directory.

 ### 4. Supplementary PDF
-The supplementary document submitted with the manuscript is located in:
+The supplementary document associated with the RCNNG preprint is located in:

-`/supplementary/supplementary_RCNNG_Open_Mind.pdf`
+/supplementary/supplementary_RCNNG.pdf

 ### 5. Citation
 If you use this repository, please cite: